Cycling Kit reviews¶

 The Glovez are full finger gloves that are good for most seasons (except really hot days).

-There is a unique fold-out wind-block design that wraps the fingers with a extra layer to keep them warm.
+The unique fold-out wind-block design wraps the fingers with a extra layer to keep them warm.
 It turns 4 separate fingers into 2 that can feel a little strange at first, like having crab hands.
-After a few rides I got used to my fingers being wrapped up a little more and was very thankful for the extra warmth on cold days.
+After a few rides I got used to my fingers being wrapped up a little more and was grateful for the extra warmth on cold days.

 Riding in 5-10 Celsius weather and windy condition my hands were kept warm, unfolding the wind-block covers as the temperature dropped.
 The covers take a bit of getting used to but are easier than wearing 2 pairs of gloves or much thicker gloves.